pxom/zuffy/README.md

 Zuffy is a python package for exploring Fuzzy Pattern Trees and it is compatible with [scikit-learn](https://scikit-learn.org).

-It aims to provide a simple set of tools for the exploration of FPTs that are induced using genetic programming techniques.
+It aims to provide a simple set of tools for the exploration of FPTs that are induced using genetic programming (GP) techniques.
+The GP functionality is provided by the gplearn library and the author is grateful to its creator, Trevor Stephens, for his work on this.

 Refer to the documentation for further information.

 ## Setup

-It may work with other versions but Zuffy has been tested with Python 3.11.9 and these library versions:
+Zuffy has been developed and tested with Python 3.11 and these library versions:

   Library    | Version  |
 | ---------- | :------: |